-Just 2 weeks ago the USA EPA set a new limit of PFAS in drinking water of just 4 ppt and now HDPE pipe manufacturers are rushing to confirm that their pipes and fittings are PFAS free.
+Just over 2 weeks ago the USA EPA set a new limit of PFAS in drinking water of just 4 ppt and now HDPE geomembrane manufacturers are rushing to confirm that their geomembranes and liners are PFAS free.

-This is not an easy task as the new PFAS regulation is approaching the detection limit for PFAS meaning that PFAS can be potentially detected in almost everything.
+This is not an easy task as the new PFAS regulation is approaching the detection limit for PFAS meaning that PFAS can potentially be detected in almost everything.